Charles Felix Harris: Career

 In 1929 he became the first doctor in England to be in charge of a separate children’s department at Barts.
 He remained at Barts during the Second World War and in 1945 became Dean of the medical school.
 He had close connections with the University of London and in 1950 became a member of its Senate, the governing body covering the various colleges, medical schools and other institutions in 1950, and of its Court in 1951.
-He was Dean of the Medical Faculty from 1952 to 1956, Vice-Chancellor from 1958-1961 and Chairman of the Convocation.
+He was Dean of the Medical Faculty from 1952 to 1956, Vice-Chancellor from 1958 to 1961 and Chairman of the Convocation.

 Sir Charles helped in the establishment of the Institute of Basic Medical Sciences at the Royal College of Surgeons.
 He served as President of the British Paediatric Association in 1962 and as a Fellow of the Royal College of Physicians in 1932.

 The Sir Charles Harris Prize

 Each year the University of London awards in his honour the Sir Charles Harris Prize for the best results achieved in the final examinations by an external student of English.
 Previous winners of the award include the British author, Katherine Langrish.